-Yes; the DIA can set up an account for you to file First Reports electronically.
-Information on the process, and the form to request a log-in and password, can be found on our website under Online Services on our main page.
+Yes; As of January 14, 2014, you can only file the Form 101 electronically.
+Information on the process, and the form to request a log-in and password, can be found on our website under our Online Services module.

 10. If I file the First Report of Injury or Fatality - Form 101 electronically will I get a confirmation that the filing was accepted?

 When your electronic filing is received you will get a Transmittal ID number to keep for your records.
 After the DIA Claims Office reviews the form and approves it, you will receive another e-mail message with the DIA Board Number.